dotnet/docs/docs/standard/base-types/custom-datetime.md

 The "F" custom format specifier represents the most significant digit of the seconds fraction; that is, it represents the tenths of a second in a date and time value.
 Nothing is displayed if the digit is zero.

 If the "F" format specifier is used without other format specifiers, it is interpreted as the "F" standard date and time format specifier.
-For more information about using a single format specifier, see [Using Single Custom Format Specifiers](#Using-Single-Custom-Format-Specifiers) later in this topic.
+For more information about using a single format specifier, see [Using single custom format specifiers](#using-single-custom-format-specifiers) later in this topic.

 The number of "F" format specifiers used with the [DateTime.ParseExact](xref:System.DateTime.ParseExact(System.String,System.String,System.IFormatProvider)), [DateTime.TryParseExact](xref:System.DateTime.TryParseExact(System.String,System.String,System.IFormatProvider,System.Globalization.DateTimeStyles,System.DateTime@)), [DateTimeOffset.ParseExact](xref:System.DateTimeOffset.ParseExact(System.String,System.String,System.IFormatProvider)), or [DateTimeOffset.TryParseExact](xref:System.DateTimeOffset.TryParseExact(System.String,System.String,System.IFormatProvider,System.Globalization.DateTimeStyles,System.DateTimeOffset@) ) method indicates the maximum number of most significant digits of the seconds fraction that can be present to successfully parse the string.